LatamLink/latamlink.io/docs/consensus-mechanism.md

 This functionality will not necessarily be removed, but an “assert false” function will be used to disable the functions since these functions are not required.

-In essence, the LAC Chain system contracts define a mechanism to register the validator nodes as well as allocate **system resources** required by the network user accounts to execute their smart contracts.
+In essence, the LACChain system contracts define a mechanism to register the validator nodes as well as allocate **system resources** required by the network user accounts to execute their smart contracts.